Austine247-droid/Product-Catalog-Web-App/README.md

 👉Cart Page

--Implemented global state management using Context API.
+- Implemented global state management using Context API.
 - Stored products in the cart with id, title, price, and quantity.
 - Added remove button to delete individual items.
 - Calculated total price dynamically using reduce().